Skip to main content

 In 2010, the University of Kentucky Department of Biology responded with a curriculum reform, changing the way undergraduate biology is taught at UK, and perhaps leading to more UK students pursuing scientific careers.

-The curriculum reform, led by Vincent Cassone,
+The curriculum reform, led by Vincent Cassone, department chair and professor, implemented new laboratory

 By Whitney Hale